Hoyer says House will not seat a North Carolina Republican amid questions about integrity of election

 - Flight attendant’s dad finds a way to keep her company on Christmas

-Wayne Goodwin, chairman of the North Carolina Democratic Party, countered by calling Republicans’ behavior “shocking” and accusing them of “trying to steal” a congressional seat.

-“This is purely obstruction of an ongoing investigation. … This investigation needs to continue,” Goodwin said.
+House Democrats are poised to take control of the chamber next week, and the House has the express constitutional authority to judge the “elections, returns and qualifications” of its members.

+The fight over the seat adds to the drama of the first day of the new Congress as the House elects a speaker and lawmakers are sworn in.
+The government shutdown likely will remain unresolved that first week, a more pressing priority for leadership.

-The election board has been central to the probe into election fraud that has roiled North Carolina and drawn national attention for weeks.
+The election board has been central to the probe into election fraud that has roiled North Carolina and drawn national attention for weeks and deprived Harris of a victory over Democrat Dan McCready, whom he apparently defeated by a little more than 900 votes.

-The body’s decision not to certify the race in November — depriving Harris of a victory over Democrat Dan McCready even with a lead of 900 votes — signaled to political observers in the state that there was something potentially serious going on.

-Reporters then disclosed affidavits that had been submitted to the board by voters who alleged various types of election-related impropriety.
+In affidavits to the board, voters alleged various types of election-related impropriety.
 Some said that their absentee ballots had been collected by strangers, an illegal practice known as “ballot harvesting.”

-Reporting continued to flesh out the beginnings of what appeared to be a potential fraud operation, where absentee ballots were distributed and then collected, connected to McCrae Dowless, a Republican operative who had been hired by Harris for a get-out-the-vote operation.
-Investigators were looking into whether Dowless or anyone working for him had discarded ballots.

-Nonetheless, the state Republican Party began to battle the election board and the burgeoning investigation into potential fraud.

-Woodhouse was part of a group of Republicans that successfully pressured the election board’s chairman, a Democrat, Andy Penry, to resign because of statements he’d made in the past on Twitter.

-The party softened its tone about the board’s investigation after it was disclosed that state law-enforcement authorities were pursuing potential criminal investigations into the case.
-State election officials have also been working with the FBI and the office of Robert Higdon, the U.S. attorney for the Eastern District of North Carolina.
+Reports in local and national media implicated a Republican operative who had been working on behalf of Harris’s campaign.
+The operation is now the subject of multiple investigations.

+Harris has said he had no knowledge of any fraud, and said he supports an investigation.
+However, he has argued that the election results should be certified in the meantime.
+“The State Board should not deprive the citizens of the 9th District of their right to representation,” he said in a filing to the state elections board Friday.

 It remains unclear whether there will be an interim board of elections to serve between now and Jan.
+31.

-31, when a new board is expected to be seated.
-North Carolina Gov. Roy Cooper, a Democrat, said Friday that he intends to appoint a temporary five-member board, but Republicans have decried the idea of an interim panel as “unconstitutional” and a “sham.”
+Gov. Roy Cooper, a Democrat, said Friday that he intends to appoint a temporary five-member board, but Republicans have decried the idea of an interim panel as “unconstitutional” and a “sham.”

-A hearing on the 9th District race had been scheduled for Jan.
+An elections board hearing on the race had been scheduled for Jan.
 11, after which the panel could decide whether to certify the election, call a new election or take some other course of action.
-The fate of that hearing is now in doubt as well.
+The fate of that hearing is now in doubt.

+In a statement Friday, Aaron Simpson, a spokesman for McCready, accused Harris of trying to short-circuit the investigation.

+“It has become abundantly clear that North Carolinians had their voices silenced during the election in North Carolina’s Ninth District,” he said.
+“Mark Harris and his allies promised to support a complete investigation into this attack on our democracy.
+He has now broken this promise and is instead doing all he can to obstruct this bipartisan investigation.”